Standing Committee on Home Affairs

 The Parliamentary Standing Committee on Home Affairs (SCOHA) is a department related standing committee (DRSC) of selected members of parliament, constituted by the Parliament of India, for the purpose of legislative oversight of the domestic policy, internal security and decision making of the Ministry of Home Affairs.
 It is one of the 24 DRSCs that have been mandated with the onerous task of ministry specific oversight.

-The committee currently is headed by MP Anand Sharma.
+The committee currently is headed by MP Radha Mohan Das Agarwal.

 Current composition

 Each of the committees have 31 members – 21 from Lok Sabha and 10 from Rajya Sabha.
 These members are to be nominated by the Speaker of Lok Sabha or the Chairman of Rajya Sabha respectively.
 The term of office of these committees does not exceed one year.
 These committees are serviced either by Lok Sabha secretariat or the Rajya Sabha secretariat, depending on who has appointed the chairman of that committee.